 The Mainz Cathedral was built between 975 and 1009 CE.
 For such an old church, I’m sure it comes as no surprise to hear that it’s been destroyed and rebuilt many times over the centuries.

 During the Middle Ages, the Mainz Cathedral was a big deal.
-The Archbishop of Mainz had the sole right to crown German Monarchs, and six monarchs were crowned on this very spot.
+The Archbishop of Mainz had the sole right to crown German Monarchs, and six monarchs were crowned at this very place.

-Tip: You can also pay to visit the Cathedral Museum, which is located right next to the cathedral itself.
-Unfortunately, it was closed on the day I visited so I can’t speak to the quality or contents of the museum.
+Claire’s Tip: You can also pay to visit the Cathedral Museum, which is located right next to the cathedral itself.

 Bookworms will love the Gutenberg Museum in Mainz!
 This compact museum walks you through the history of books and printing, with an emphasis on Johannes Gutenberg’s legacy and work.